djdallmann/GamingPCSetup/RESEARCH/WINREGISTRY/README.md

 ## Windows Registry
 ### Registry Keys and Values
 #### Q: Is there an easy way to see what registry keys are accessed or modified by every process or dll upon execution or during runtime?
-#### A: Yes, there are two relatively easy methods to check for this activity, Windows Sysinternals Process Monitor and Windows Performance Analyzer and Recorder.
+Yes, there are two relatively easy methods to check for this activity, Windows Sysinternals Process Monitor and Windows Performance Analyzer and Recorder.
 Windows Sysinternals Process Monitor is best used during realtime analysis, launching a process or restarting a service whereas Windows Performance Analyzer and Recorder also allows you to capture key information during the boot process.

 <details><summary>Findings and Analysis</summary>